mlswg/mls-protocol/draft-ietf-mls-protocol.md

 whether the proposed registration duplicates existing functionality, whether it is likely to be of general applicability or useful only for a single application, and whether the registration description is clear.
-For example, the MLS DEs will apply the ciphersuite-related advisory found in {{mls-ciphersuites}}.
+For example, for cipher suite registrations, the MLS DEs will apply the advisory found in {{mls-cipher-suites}}.

 IANA MUST only accept registry updates from the MLS DEs and SHOULD direct all requests for registration to the MLS DEs' mailing list.